James Cridland

 BBC Broadcasting House in London

-Even though you can’t download the BBC Sounds app any more, it’s still very possible to listen to all BBC Radio stations, wherever you are.
+If you’re outside the UK, BBC Sounds was closed in July 2025.
+But it’s still very possible to listen to all BBC Radio stations, wherever you are.
 Here’s how.

 You can listen to these stations on the BBC’s international website:

-All these links work just fine on your mobile phone as well as on your laptop.
+All these links work just fine on your mobile phone as well as on your laptop - no app required.

 Tip: you can also just guess based on the old website addresses. bbc.co.uk/radio1 or bbc.co.uk/radioleeds work fine.

-BBC Radio 4 and BBC World Service English are available in the BBC app, which is free for everyone.
+BBC Radio 4 and BBC World Service English are available in the BBC app, which is free for everyone, in the Apple App Store for iPhone and iPad and on Google Play for Android.

 On demand radio

-On-demand is no longer available outside the UK.
+On-demand radio is no longer available outside the UK.

 However, most speech programmes are available in podcast form.
 You can find BBC Podcasts in most podcast apps; like Apple Podcasts or Pocket Casts.
 These podcasts contain advertising outside the UK.
 With Apple Podcasts, you can pay a monthly subscription which removes the ads from some BBC podcasts, and gives you early access to some shows too.